 Temporary CNA Licenses: How to Apply and What You Need to Know

 Becoming a temporary cna

-The Colorado Board of Nursing is currently issuing temporary certified nursing assistant (CNA) licenses to new graduates of an approved nurse aide training program due to a backlog in skills exams.
-If you are a new graduate of Voyager Nurse Aide Program or a different nurse aide training program, here’s how you can receive a temporary CNA license.
+The Colorado Board of Nursing is currently issuing temporary Nurses Aid Certificates (also called CNA licenses) to new graduates of an approved nurse aide training program due to a backlog in skills exams.
+If you are a new graduate of Voyager Nurse Aide Program or a different nurse aide training program, here’s how you can receive a temporary nurses aid certificate (CNA license).

 - Got to dpo.colorado.gov